Art Festival Directors Conference

 1 -2:30 pm - How to Run an Effective Sponsorship Program - Panel Discussion with Sara Collins (Stone Arch Bridge Festival),

 Kerry Murphy (Artisphere), and Sarah Umlauf (St. Louis Art Fair)

 2 :30 - 4:00pm - Lessons Learned from the Pandemic - What Worked and Can be Utilitzed for the Future- Roundtable Dicussion

 Please contact Robin Markowitz at 202-251-0637 or email firstname.lastname@example.org with any questions

-Conference Producer: Robin Markowitz has been immersed in the art festival world as a Jewelry Artist, Art Festival Director, Principal at Art-Linx and Editor of the Art Festival Newsletter.
-I began my art career as a jeweler, showcasing my work at juried art festivals since 1995 and have served as an Festival Director for the last 11 years.
+Conference Producer and Co-Chair: Robin Markowitz has been immersed in the art festival world as a Jewelry Artist, Art Festival Director, Principal at Art-Linx and Editor of the Art Festival Newsletter.
+I began my art career as a jeweler, showcasing my work at juried art festivals since 1995 and have served as an Festival Director since 2009.
 Art-Linx is the culmination of all my art expertise.
 Art-Linx is the only multi-platform connecting service for the art festival community: connecting artists to art shows, directors to directors and galleries/art publications to artists.
 The Art Festival Newsletter (published 6x per year) has topical articles for the art professional and highlights industry trends.

 2019 Conference Participants by Festival or Organziation

 Ann Arbor Street Art Fair, the Original (MI)

 Cornell Art Museum Art on the Square (FL)

 Krasl Art Fair on the Bluff (MI)